 Pearson College UWC was one of the first schools in North America to offer the International Baccalaureate — the most recognized and respected high-school diploma in the world.
-Pearson College UWC continues to develop innovative IB curriculums, such as the IB Marine Science course and a future new IB Anthropology course on “Indigenous Nations and Settler States in Local and Global Perspectives.”
+Pearson College UWC has developed innovative IB curriculums, such as the IB Marine Science course.

 While the rigorous IB program challenges students academically, Pearson’s IB is about much more than simply scholastic excellence.
 It includes following a carefully designed program that helps students to develop critical thinking and conflict resolution skills and introduces them to models of leadership based on trust, integrity and responsibility.
 At its heart, this “radicalizes” the teaching process, turning our educators into highly collaborative coaches and mentors.
 Once every term, teachers report on students’ progress in academics, activities and residential life to parents, selection committees and the students themselves.

 Students receive an IB Diploma after they complete their Pearson residency.
 Approximately one-third of students attend post-secondary programs in Canada, one-third in the United States and one third attend elsewhere in the world or defer entry to university to pursue national or community service, travel, further studies and/or work opportunities.
 Check out our latest university destinations.

 - 2-4 DP Courses